cloudforet-io/cloudforet-io.github.io/content/en/docs/developers/CICD/frontend-core-microservice-ci/_index.md

 </br>

 Frontend Core microservices' codes are integrated and built, uploaded with the flow explained above.
 Most of the workflows include set-up process including setting Node.js, caching node modules, and installing dependencies.
 After the set-up proccess, each repository workflow is headed to building process proceeded in NPM.
-After building, both repositories' packages built are released in NPM by code “npm run semantic-release”.
+After building, both repositories' packages built are released in NPM by code `npm run semantic-release`.

 </br>